TCU vs. Texas Tech NCAA Football Odds, Plays and Insights | October 9, 2021

 Texas Tech Stats and Trends

+- Texas Tech has played five games, with three wins against the spread.

-- This year, the Red Raiders have one ATS win in two games as an underdog of 1.5 points or more.
+- The Red Raiders have been underdogs by 1.5 points or more two times this year and covered the spread once.

-- Texas Tech's games this season have hit the over two times in five opportunities (40%).
+- Texas Tech's games this season have gone over the total in two out of five opportunities (40%).

-- When Texas Tech records more than 27.3 points, it is 2-2 against the spread and 3-1 overall.
+- Texas Tech is 2-2 against the spread and 3-1 overall in games when it puts up more than 27.3 points.

-- Texas Tech is 1-1 against the spread and 1-1 overall when the team totals more than 397 yards.
+- When Texas Tech churns out over 397 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Red Raiders have turned the ball over three more times (9 total) than the Horned Frogs have forced a turnover (6) this season.
+- The Red Raiders have turned the ball over nine times this season, three more turnovers than the Horned Frogs have forced (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.